team-friendo/signalboost/README.md

   * searches for and purchases twilio phone numbers
   * registers twilio phone numbers with signal
   * sends verification codes to signal server (after receiving verification codes sent as sms messages from signal server to twilio, relayed to the app at an incoming `/twilioSms` webhook)
-  * creates channels and adds/removes phone numbers, publishers, and subscribers to/from them
+  * creates channels and adds/removes phone numbers, admins, and subscribers to/from them
 3. a `dispatcher` service that reads incoming messages on every channel via unix socket connection to `signald`, then processes each message with both:
-   * the `executor` subservice parses message for a command (e.g, `ADD` a publisher to a channels). if it finds one, it executes the command and returns response message.
+   * the `executor` subservice parses message for a command (e.g, `ADD` a admin to a channels). if it finds one, it executes the command and returns response message.
    * the `messenger` subservice handles the output from the executor. if it sees a command response it sends it to the command issuer. else it broadcasts incoming messages to channel subscribers if access control rules so permit.